chinmay-sawant/YoutubeCommentsTracker/README.md

 A powerful Google Chrome extension that displays live-updating comments from specific users AND/OR comments containing timestamps on YouTube videos in a transparent, draggable overlay with real-time toast notifications.

+## 🎯 Why I Created This Extension

+I love watching "Daily Dose Of Internet" on YouTube where there are lots of funny moments, and I used to enjoy looking at the comments.
+But the main issue for me was finding relevant comments with respect to the timestamp where I was actually watching in the video.

+**This extension solves that problem** and provides extensive customization options to enhance your YouTube commenting experience!

 ## ✨ Key Features

 ### 🎯 Smart Comment Tracking